AryanMurthy/Server-and-client-program-in-python/README.md

 # Server-and-client-program-in-python
 It is a simple got to server-client program implemented in python language.
+The program is the basic need in messaging applications.

 Instructions to execute the program:
 1. Open the command prompt and run the server.py file first.